 The following table describes the parameters.

 Parameter Description Interaction Scenario Select Network Acceleration.
 Name Specify the name of the rule.

 The rule name can be up to 128 characters in length and can contain letters, digits, and underscores (_).

 Anti-DDoS Instance IP Select an Anti-DDoS Pro or Anti-DDoS Premium instance.
-Mainland China Acceleration IP Select the IP address of the MCA instance.
-The waiting time of switching back Specify the waiting time to switch service traffic back to cloud resources from Anti-DDoS Pro or Anti-DDoS Premium.
+Mainland China Acceleration IP Select the IP address of the Anti-DDoS Premium MCA instance.
+The waiting time of switching back Specify the waiting time required to switch service traffic back to cloud resources from Anti-DDoS Pro or Anti-DDoS Premium.
+Valid values:

 - Modify the DNS records.Modify the DNS records of your domain name on the website of the DNS service provider to point the domain name to the CNAME address provided by Sec-Traffic Manager.
-For more information, see Modify the CNAME record to reroute traffic by using Sec-Traffic Manager.
+For more information, see Change the CNAME record to redirect traffic to Sec-Traffic Manager.

 What to do next